 There’s enough to see and do here to warrant spending a few nights on the island, and it’s far more enjoyable once all the day-trippers have left anyways!

 5. Canggu Beach

-Another Bali beach that’s wildly popular with surfers is Canggu.
+Canggu is another Bali beach that’s wildly popular with surfers.
 It’s located north of Seminyak and is also easily reached from the airport.
 This area has been developing rapidly over the past few years and Canggu is now a hot spot for digital nomads and yogis.

 Canggu is actually home to a few different beaches.
 From south to north, there’s Berawa, Neyelan, Batu Bolong, Echo Beach, and finally Pererenan.
 Each beach has its own unique vibe and offers different things.

 The beaches here have dark grey or black sand and these aren’t the best beaches in Bali for swimming, as the waves can be really rough.
 As such, you’ll find the Canggu beaches far less crowded than the ones further south.

 Berawa has a few restaurants and bars, and you can also rent boards and loungers here for a reasonable price.
 This is my personal favorite beach to go to when I just want to enjoy some surfing or boogie-boarding without the crowds and touts.

 When you look up “Canggu Beach” on Google Maps, it takes you to Batu Bolong.
 There’s a lot more action here, thanks in large part to Old Man’s.
 This is one of the coolest bars in all of Bali and the perfect place to party after a big day out on the water.

 Just to be clear, you don’t have to be a surfer to enjoy Canggu.
 I can’t stand on a surfboard to save my life and I always have a good time hitting Canggu Beach.